Commonwealth Monitoring Force in Rhodesia

-The Commonwealth Monitoring Force in Rhodesia (CMFR) know as Operation Agila was a British lead Commonwealth of Nations peacekeeping force between January 1st 1979 to the 31st of December 1980, aimed at ensuring the peaceful implementation of the Lancaster House Agreement and the 1979 Rhodesian general election.
+The Commonwealth Monitoring Force in Rhodesia (CMFR) known as Operation Agila was a United Kingdom-led Commonwealth of Nations peacekeeping force deployed in Rhodesia between 1 January 1979 and 31 December 1980, aimed at ensuring the peaceful implementation of the Lancaster House Agreement, the 1980 general election and the transition to independence as Zimbabwe.

 Background

-As a result of the Rhodesian Bush War, 1978 Internal Settlement and international pressure the Commonwealth Monitoring Force in Rhodesia was established by the Commonwealth to supervise the implementation of the Lancaster House Agreement between the government of Southern Rhodesia and the guerrilla forces of the Patriotic Front.
-As a result of the Lancaster house agreement the United Kingdom was given temporary authority over the state of Rhodesia, temporarily changing the name to Southern Rhodesia in order to facility a free election.
-The CMFR was composed of 1500 ground personal of which 1200 were British, 152 Australians, 76 New Zelanders as part of Operation Midford, 46 Kenyans and 24 Fijians.
+As a result of the Rhodesian Bush War, 1978 Internal Settlement and international pressure, the Commonwealth Monitoring Force in Rhodesia (Sometimes called Commonwealth Liaison, Advisory and Monitoring Organisation, Southern Rhodesia (CLAMOR) was established by the Commonwealth on December 1st, 1979.
+Following the conclusion of the Lancaster House Agreement on the 21st of December, the CMFR was tasked to supervise and assist in the implementation of the Lancaster House Agreement between the government of Southern Rhodesia and the guerrilla forces of the Patriotic Front, including a ceasefire that would begin on the 28th of December at midnight.
+As a result of the Lancaster House Agreement, the United Kingdom was given temporary authority over the state of Rhodesia, temporarily changing the name to Southern Rhodesia in order to facilitate a free election.
+The CMFR was composed of 1,500 ground personnel, of which 1,200 were British, 152 were Australians (know as the Australian Contingent to Southern Rhodesia/Zimbabwe (ASCSR), 76 were New Zelanders as part of Operation Midford, 46 were Kenyans and 24 were Fijians.